openvinotoolkit/open_model_zoo/models/intel/person-reidentification-retail-0200/description/person-reidentification-retail-0200.md

 ## Inputs

-1. name: "data" , shape: [1x3x256x128] - An input image in the format [BxCxHxW],
-   where:
+The net expects one input image of shape [1x3x256x128] (format [BxCxHxW]), where:
 - B - batch size
 - C - number of channels
 - H - image height
 - W - image width

 The expected color order is BGR.

 ## Outputs